sirlucidae/random_ascii_prompt/README.md

-Shell script to be called from bash rc or fish config.
-Picks a ASCII string at random to display with new terminal prompts.
+Shell script to be called from .bashrc or config.fish.
+Picks a ASCII string at random to display with a new terminal prompt.